-The second was to the only man approachable and who had operated in several organizations in that role.
+The second was to the only man approachable and who had operated in several organisations in that role.
 He was and is a role model; Thomas Sir.
-I had not spoken to him in the past three years, yet he immediately recognized me and asked me what he could do for me.
+I had not spoken to him in the past three years, yet he immediately recognised me and asked me what he could do for me.
 I told him my background and told him that I was thinking about joining a start-up.
-Pat comes his reply, if you want to work in Cleartrip, I can see … all said and done, the amygdala was quitened.
+Pat comes his reply, if you want to work in Cleartrip, I can see … all said and done, the amygdala was quietened.

 At the end of the conversation, he told me one thing –

 I did not fully understand the depth of this.
 I think after 3 years, I am getting it.
 After that jump from the corporate wagon, I don’t think I will be going back to a large corporate.
 Ever.